bmar1/Plated/README.md

   </tr>
 </table>

+---

 ##  Objective

-This project, 'plated' aims to serve those who are on a budget or want help tracking what they eat — from calories to trying new foods — all in a way that’s easy to manage through the app, so you can spend more time doing what’s important to you!
+This project, 'plated' aims to serve those who are on a budget or want help tracking what they eat — from calories to trying new foods — all in a way that's easy to manage through the app, so you can spend more time doing what's important to you!

 ---